Thank you for your interest in presenting at the 2015 Global Education Conference. The Call for Proposals will open on June 28th.

 7. Fill in the session information according to the template.
 If you separate your answers with a blank line and make the questions text bold, it will make your proposal easier to read.

-8. In the Category drop-down field, check to make sure the category is Global Education Conference 2014 Submissions & Waitlist
+8. In the Category drop-down field, check to make sure the category is GEC 2015 Submissions & Waitlist

 9. In the tags field, use the strand tag code for the strand to which you are submitting your proposal.
 You MUST use at least one the following strand tag codes:

-NOTE: (If not input correctly, your session will be invisible in searches.)
+NOTE: If not input correctly, your session will not appear in searches.

 9. Click the Add Discussion button to save your proposal.